 3 Tablespoons flour

-8 cups beef stock, at a boil
+8 cups beef or vegetable stock, at a boil

 1 cup dry white wine